tonyflow/algorithms/src/apple/README.md

 When this happens, the top card of the table should be the first to be removed.
 Nevertheless, since adding elements to the bottom of the stack (Take the next card off the top and put it on the bottom of the deck in your hand) defies the purpose of using a stack, we will convert the table stack back to a deck queue.

+#### Order of permutations
+Apart from the brute force simulation of the shuffling algorithm, we can derive the number rof shuffling rounds required